MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 The roadmap for PDF reader in Microsoft Edge is available [here](https://techcommunity.microsoft.com/t5/articles/roadmap-for-pdf-reader-in-microsoft-edge/m-p/1467667).

 We're actively looking at feedback from you about the features you find important.
-Feel free to send us feedback through [Microsoft Edge UserVoice](https://microsoftedge.uservoice.com/) and on [Microsoft Edge Insider](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/ct-p/MicrosoftEdgeInsider) forum.
+Feel free to send us feedback through the [Microsoft Edge Insider](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/ct-p/MicrosoftEdgeInsider) forum.

 ## See also